example42/example42.github.io/_posts/2022-11-06-puppet-consulting-the-example42-way.md

 Well, first of all, I can sign all the NDA you want, I can sign a contract, I can sign a blood pact with you, if you want.
 But I don't think that's necessary.
 (This one comes from Copilot! 🤖).

-I don't have problems in adapting to every procedure you may require, even I prefer to go straight to the point and face the technically challenges of the problem, rather than wasting time in signing papers.
+I don't have problems in adapting to every procedure you may require, even I prefer to go straight to the point and face the technically challenges of the problem, rather than wasting time in signing papers or preparing slides on what has to be done.

 For the rest I guess you have to trust my integrity, experience and knowledge.